boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

 - A symmetric AEAD scheme that consists of:
     - An encryption function `Enc` that takes a pair `(key, msg, data)`, where `key` is the symmetric key, `msg` is the message to be encrypted, and `data` is OPTIONAL associated data, and outputs a ciphertext.
     - A decryption function `Dec` that takes a pair `(key, ciphertext, data)`, where `key` is the symmetric key,`ciphertext` is the a ciphertext to be decrypted, and `data` is OPTIONAL associated data, and outputs a plaintext.
+- [A HMAC-based key derivation function](https://datatracker.ietf.org/doc/html/rfc5869) that is parameterized by `Hash` and consists of:
+    - A key derivation function `HKDF` that takes a tuple `(salt, input_key, context, len)`, where `salt` is an optional, non-secret random value, `input_key` is the input key material, `context` is an optional context and application-specific information, and `len` is the length of the output keying material in bytes.

+Inter-dependency constraints include:
+- The length of the a key for `Enc` must be no more than 255 times the length of the output of `Hash`.
 See [here](current-development-phase.md#cryptographic-protocol-and-implementation-dependencies) for our selections.

 ### Generate a secret